ikarabag1/vegan-recipes-client/README.md

 # VEGAN RECIPES APP
-- A vegan recipes app for people who chooses vegan life style to have exclusive part in this community so they can create, edit and experiment new recipes and search for other users recipes and leave reviews/notes under each recipe as they like.
+- An app for people who chooses vegan life style to have exclusive part in this community so they can create, edit and experiment new recipes and search for other users recipes and leave reviews/notes under each recipe as they like.

 # User Stories
 As a user I would like to;